acisops/acis_anomaly_pages/source/dpaa_shutdown_bepa.rst

   - Power on the DPA side A (|dpaa_on|_)

-  - Power down the video boards and leave 3 FEPs on by issuing a WSPOW0002A command.
+  - Power down the video boards and leave 3 FEPs on by issuing a WSPOW0002A command (1AWSPOW0002A_206.CLD).

   - Reload the patches and restart DEA housekeeping (|stdhoptj|_)
   - Reset the focal plane temperature setpoint to -121 :math:`^\circ{\rm C}` (|fptemp_121|_)